 You will gain:

-- Information about the social world of girls from socio-cultural and developmental perspectives, including the impact of gender stereotypes on girls and boys
+- Information about the social world of girls from socio-cultural and developmental perspectives, including the impact of gender stereotypes on all youth

-- Practical insight into the roles girls play in situations of relational aggression – target, aggressor, bold bystander
+- Practical insight into the roles girls (and all youth) play in situations of relational aggression – target, aggressor, bold bystander, and the one in the middle

 - Effective tools to help girls move from conflict to solidarity and compassion